How Long Should a Lease Be?

 We are often asked, “how long a lease should I have with my tenant?”.
-Some owners want a month-to-month because they can have possession of their property with a only a 30-day (if they have been there less than 12 months) or 60-day (more than 1 year) notice.
+Some owners want a month-to-month because they can have possession of their property with only a 30-day (if they have been there less than 12 months) or 60-day (more than 1 year) notice.
 Others think a 2 or 3 year contract is best because they don’t have to worry about a renewal or finding another tenant in a year.
-Here is our policy (even though everything is negotiable): we prefer contracts that are 9 to 15 months in length that expire February through September.
+Here is our policy (even though everything is negotiable): we prefer contracts that are 9 to 15 months in length.

 - If you give a tenant a 3-year lease, and after 3 months you realize they are difficult because they pay late every month, complain about everything, or worse, they violate the terms of the contract (such as having additional roommates or pets) but not in such a blatant way that allows for a quick eviction (e.g., non-payment); you just inherited a three year headache.

 - We find that a one-year contract expiring between late February and late August is best.
 It gives enough time to see if the relationship is worth extending.
-If the tenant enjoys the property and wishes to stay, we always recommend allowing that tenant to stay an additional year with perhaps a small rent increase if the market justifies it.
+If the tenant wishes to stay, we always recommend allowing that tenant to stay an additional year.
+Perhaps with a small rent increase if the market justifies it.